Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/VIDEO.md

 Information Technology audiences.
 Therefore, we chose the domain of **software**, since software end-products are typically composed of a nested graph of software libraries (i.e. - manufacturing components), and IT audiences innately understand this.

 We considered using NuGet (DotNet), MavenCentral (Java), and PyPI (Python) as the datasource.

 But we chose  [npm (Node Package Manager)](https://www.npmjs.com) in the Node.js and JavaScript ecosystem as Node.js is fast-growing, appeals to a wide-audience, has great CLI tooling, and CosmosDB itself is JavaScript and JSON oriented.

-Given the NPM orientation of this project, Node.js and JavaScript was chosen as the implementation language for this project.
+Given the NPM orientation of this project, **Node.js and JavaScript** was chosen as the implementation language for this project.
 JavaScript is widely supported in Azure PaaS services - such as Azure App Service, Azure Functions, and even in CosmosDB for server-side Stored Procedures, Triggers, and UDFs.
 It is worth noting that the free and cross-platform Visual Studio Code editor was used for the development of this project.
 Visual Studio Code is itself implemented in Node.js.
 JavaScript is everywhere!

 ## Architecture

-This application uses a **single Azure CosmosDB account**, with the Gremlin API, as its sole datastore.
+This application uses a **single Azure CosmosDB account, with the Gremlin API**, as its sole datastore.

 There is a **batch process** which **spiders** npm for information about npm libraries, wrangles this JSON data, and then loads it into CosmosDB.